Buy or Sell Century Aluminum Company (CENX) Stock Now | Don't Try to Be a Top Gun

 B. Riley FBR, on the other hand, stated in their research note that they expect to see CENX reach a price target of $5, previously predicting the price at $11.
 The rating they have provided for CENX stocks is “Neutral” according to the report published on March 24th, 2020.

-Volatility was left at 6.98%, however, over the last 30 days, the volatility rate increased by 5.25%, as shares sank -9.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +24.25% upper at present.
+Volatility was left at 7.36%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares surge +11.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +20.65% upper at present.

 Insider Trading